viebel/blog.klipse.tech/_posts/2019-01-08-quines-in-clojure.md

 ---
 layout: post
-title:  Interactive Quines in Clojure
+title:  An interactive Quine in Clojure
 description:  Interactive Quines in Clojure.
 A quine is a program that evaluates to itself.
 date:   2019-01-08 16:14:14 +0200
 categories: clojure